appgate/terraform-provider-appgatesdp/website/docs/r/appliance.markdown

 * `logo`: (Optional) Changes the logo on the sign-in page.
 Must be in PNG, JPEG or GIF format.
 * `text`: (Optional) Adds a text to the sign-in page.
 * `text_color`: (Optional) Changes the text color on the sign-in page.
 In hexadecimal format.
 Example: #123456.
+* `auto_redirect`: (Optional) If enabled and the user lands on the Portal sign-in page by entering an endpoint URL on the browser, it will be redirected to the endpoint automatically after successfully signing in instead of the Portal Client overview page.
 ### rsyslog_destinations
 Rsyslog destination settings to forward appliance logs.